 Entry into Year 3 opens up a whole new world of possibilities for girls.
 But don’t just take our word for it.
 Here is what our girls have to say about why they love Year 3!

 The best way to decide if Croydon High is the right choice for your daughter is to visit us.
-We recommend that you have a personal tour of the Junior School on a normal school day and meet our Head, Sarah Raja.
+We recommend that you have a personal tour of the Junior School on a normal school day and meet our Head of Juniors, Sarah-Jane Pendleton.
 This will allow you to see first-hand how girls learn in our unique atmosphere.

 Please contact Clare Macmillian from our Junior Admissions team to find out more or to book an appointment: Call us on 020 8260 7572 or email email@example.com, or Register Interest here and Clare will be in touch with you.

 You can read more about different aspects of life in Year 3 below:

 We would love to meet you, so please book a visit to come and see us.
 From there, we will ask you to complete an Online Application Form, and then arrange for your daughter to come and spend a day with us.
 She will have an assessment, enjoy some lessons and meet potential classmates, with the aim of helping us all decide if Croydon High is the right school for her to really flourish.
 If everything feels right, you will then receive an offer of a place.

 We value every one of our girls as an individual and her happiness is paramount.
 At every stage, girls are encouraged to stretch themselves beyond age expectations and are challenged and supported every step of the way.
 Seven year olds are innate explorers, scientists and analysts.
 As they enter what is called the ‘Concrete Operational’ stage of cognitive development around this time, they become increasingly capable of applying what they have learnt to a greater range of contexts.
 In our society, this is also the age where girls can begin to believe that boys are brighter or more capable.
 For girls, being educated in a single-sex environment, means that they are more likely to take risks with their learning without fear of failure.